'Commander' of New Mexico group that detained migrants pleads guilty to gun charge

-A man who has been described as a commander of an armed group accused of detaining migrants in New Mexico has pleaded guilty to a federal weapons charge, New Mexico prosecutors said.
+A man who has been described as a commander of an armed group accused of detaining migrants in New Mexico has pleaded guilty to a federal weapons charge, prosecutors said.

-Larry Mitchell Hopkins, 70, last week pleaded guilty in federal court in Albuquerque to being a felon in possession of a firearm and is facing up to 10 years in prison, the U.S. Attorney’s Office for New Mexico said Thursday.
+Larry Mitchell Hopkins, 70, pleaded guilty last week in federal court in Albuquerque to being a felon in possession of a firearm and could face up to 10 years in prison, the U.S. Attorney's Office for New Mexico said Thursday.

-Hopkins was arrested in April after New Mexico Gov. Michelle Lujan Grisham, a Democrat, demanded that members of a militia group, some of whom were armed, stop detaining migrants at the New Mexico-Mexico border.
+Hopkins was arrested in April after Gov. Michelle Lujan Grisham, a Democrat, demanded that members of a militia group, some of whom were armed, stop detaining migrants at the New Mexico-Mexico border.

-Hopkins’ defense attorney, Kelly O'Connell, told Reuters last week that Hopkins agreed to plead guilty to the firearms charge because he “felt like he had made his point" to the U.S. government, and that the charge would be an easy one to prove.
+Hopkins' attorney, Kelly O'Connell, told Reuters last week that Hopkins agreed to plead guilty to the firearms charge because he "felt like he had made his point" to the U.S. government and because the charge would be easy to prove.

-Hopkins was indicted on April 24 by a federal grand jury and in his plea agreement admitted to possessing nine pistols, rifles and shotguns on Nov.
-28, 2017, in San Juan County, New Mexico, the U.S. attorney’s office said.
+Hopkins, whom a federal grand jury indicted on April 24, admitted in his plea agreement to having possessed nine pistols, rifles and shotguns on Nov.
+28, 2017, in San Juan County, the U.S. attorney's office said.

-At the time of Hopkins’ arrest, Jim Benvie, a spokesman for United Constitutional Patriots, said Hopkins is their "national commander."
+At the time of Hopkins' arrest, Jim Benvie, a spokesman for United Constitutional Patriots, said Hopkins was their "national commander."

 The group had been accused by the American Civil Liberties Union of New Mexico of capturing nearly 300 people near Sunland Park, a city about 10 miles from El Paso, Texas.